 At the option of the Note holders and after the completion of a merger with a Special Purpose Acquisition Company ("SPAC") or an Initial Public Offering ("IPO"), the holder could convert all or a part of the outstanding principal and accrued interest into shares of common stock of the merged or public company.
 The Notes included detachable warrants ("Warrants") to purchase 3,862,000 shares of the merged or public company.
 The Notes bore interest at a rate of 10% per annum, had an initial maturity of two years from date of issue, and were convertible at per-share prices ranging from \$0.50 to \$2.50.
 Effective January 1, 2021, the Company early adopted ASU 2020-06, and accordingly, no beneficial conversion features were recognized.
 The Notes were accounted for in accordance with ASC 470-20, Debt with Conversion and Other Options ("ASC 815-40, to qualify for equity classification (or non-bifurcation, if embedded) the instrument (or embedded feature) must be both (1) indexed to the issuer's stock and (2) meet the requirements of the equity classification guidance.
 Based upon the Company's analysis, it was determined the Notes do contain embedded features indexed to its own stock, but do not meet the requirements for bifurcation and recognition as derivatives, and therefore do not need to be separately recognized.
 Accordingly, the proceeds received from the issuance of the Notes were recorded as a single liability measured at amortized cost on the consolidated Balance Sheet.
-The Company incurred \$148,000 of debt issuance costs relating to the issuance of the Notes, which were recorded as a reduction to the Notes on the Balance Sheet.
-The debt issuance costs were being amortized and recognized as additional interest expense over the expected life of the Notes, which was determined to be equal to their contractual date.
+The Company incurred \$148,000 of debt issuance costs relating to the issuance to be expense over the expected life of the Notes, which was determined to be equal to their contractual date.
 Amortization of debt discount totaled \$27,270 through the effective date of the conversion from LLC to a C corporation (see Note 16 - Conversion to C Corporation).
-Since the Warrants were not exercisabl
+Since the Warrants were not exercisable until a merger with a SPAC or an IPO, there was no impact on the financial statements at date of grant.